Chile Relleno recipe

 Add flour to a separate bowl with a bit of salt.
 Dip the stuffed chile peppers into the flour to coat them, then dip them into the egg batter to coat them completely.
 The flour helps the batter to better stick to the peppers.
 You can see it isn’t an overly thick coating of batter, which is what you’re looking for.
 This will result in a thinner, crispier coating that isn’t over-saturated with oil.

 Fry the Chiles Rellenos.
-Set the battered, stuffed peppers into the hot oil and fry them for 2-3 minutes per side, or until they are a golden brown.
+Set the battered, stuffed peppers into the hot oil and fry them for 2-3 minutes per side, or fry until golden brown.
 I like to turn them once I see a golden color around the edges.
 Carefully remove the peppers from the oil and set them onto a paper towel lined plate to drain any excess oil.
 Deep frying them makes the peppers nice and crispy.

 Don’t they look wonderful!
 Nice and crispy!
 Not too much coating.
 Just how I like them.